dushan6693/lab/README.md

 # lab

-this folder have all project of my Java practical sessions.
+this folder has all projects of my Java practical sessions.
 </br>
-All the lab sessions a <p style="color:red;">separated by paper vice.</p>
+All the lab sessions a separated by paper vice.